How to Disable Full Row Select Functionality in Windows Vista and Later Explorer?

 After applying this tutorial:

 PS: Following method will only work in Windows Vista.
-For Windows 7, download and run the REG file given at the end of this topic.
+For Windows 7 and later, download and run the REG file given at the end of this topic.

 1. Type regedit in RUN dialog box and press Enter.
 Now go to: